isaacnmm/pestpolicy-hugo2XX/content/posts/best-blackout-curtains/index.md

 Willow Jacquard White Grommet is a 100% polyester white blackout curtain that blocks light and regulates temperature.
 The Curtain Panels have a textured decorative panel and the fabric has a foam layer for thermal insulation and blocks light.
 It has a formal look and panels are machine washable.
 The Willow Jacquard White Grommet combines the contemporary and casual feel into your gaming, media, bedroom, or living room.

-Read Also: [Zero Gravity Massage Chairs](https://pestpolicy.com/best-zero-gravity-massage-chairs/).
-The drapery has a layer of Triple-Pass foam and also Silver grommets that are at the panels top.
+Read Also: [Zero Gravity Massage Chairs](https://pestpolicy.com/best-zero-gravity-massage-chairs/).The drapery has a layer of Triple-Pass foam and also Silver grommets that are at the panels top.
 Also, the grommets have spacing to allow the drapery to produce smart pleated collections if open.
 Luckily, this curtain falls under the much sought-after white blackout curtain that you'll find both attractive and effective.

 But you can choose other colors that will match your decor needs.